By now, you must’ve heard about the Integrated Shield Plan (IP), which is also known as hospitalisation insurance or health/medical insurance.

 If you’re just under the company insurance and medical conditions happen along the way, you may not get accepted into a private medical plan when you apply for it in the future.

 Some medical benefits from the company insurance may not be sufficient and usually, they have a cap.
-If you go above that amount, you have to pay for the excess, however large that may be.
+If your bill goes above that amount, you have to pay for the excess, however large that may be.
 Furthermore, the medical benefits may not be comprehensive.

 You don’t own the policy, the company does.
 Whatever they want to do with it depends on them.